artsandmetaphysics/goodlifeodyssey/_documents/the-righteous-mind.md

     - Plato: Reason could and should be master
     - Hume: Reason should serve the “passions”
     - Jefferson: Reason and emotions are equally good
-  - Evidence that intitutions come first
+  - Evidence that institutions come first
   - Evidence that strategic reasoning comes second
 - There’s more to morality than harm and fairness
+  - Sociocentric vs individualistic cultures
+  - Moral Tastebuds:
+    - Care/Harm
+    - Fairness/Cheating
+    - Loyalty/Betrayal
+    - Authority/Subversion
+    - Sanctity/Degradation
+    - Liberty/Oppression
   -

 ## Questions